 Ever had a Dutch Baby?
 It’s like a cross between a popover and a Yorkshire pudding, but big.
 One of these is a perfect brunch for two.
 Usually made sweet with powdered sugar and topped with fruits they are wonderful.
 Today we’re going savory, made with cheese, pesto and prosciutto.
-Let’s dig in!
+Let’s dig in to this Pesto Prosciutto Dutch Baby!

 This Pesto Prosciutto Dutch Baby is not necessarily a pancake or a popover, it’s not a full fledged Yorkshire pudding either, it’s – on its own.
 Dutch, Dutch Baby!